 Create Your Own URL Shortener: Benefits

-Besides carrying professional impression, your own link shortening service help you win visitors’ trust.
+Your own link shortening service help you win visitors’ trust.
 They know that the links you’re sharing are safe because they come from your own domain.

 In addition, you hold complete control over your links.
 You can add, edit, remove your URLs and their destination anytime you want.
 You can also decide the link itself.

-Many bloggers like me use their own URL shorteners because they want to keep a track of their URLs (like its stats, referers, location etc).
-Owning your link shortening service makes it very easy to stay in control and keeping a track of how well (or bad) your links are working.
+Many bloggers like use their own URL shorteners because they want to keep a track of their URLs (like its stats, referrers, location etc).
+Owning your link shortening service makes it very easy to stay in control and keeping a track of how well your links are performing.

 The best part?
 It’s completely free to setup a URL shortening service on your own domain.